THE BATTLE OF UHUD

 Upright, then I do not care.

-When Musaylimah and Muhakkam, and the nobles of the people of al Yamamah heard this, they sought him, but he managed to escape them, and joined Khalid ibn al Walid radiya Llahu ‘anhu, and informed him about the situation of the people of al Yamamah, and pointed out their flaws.[33]
+When Musaylimah, Muhakkam, and the nobles of the people of al Yamamah heard this, they sought him, but he managed to escape, join Khalid ibn al Walid radiya Llahu ‘anhu, inform him about the situation of the people of al Yamamah, and pointed out their flaws.[33]

-The Prophet of Allah salla Llahu ‘alayhi wa sallam tried to reform Musaylimah through a Muslim man from Banu Hanifah.[35]
-When Musaylimah began having doubts regarding this matter, he sent two men from his people to Madinah to find out the news of this person from Banu Hanifah who was sent by the Prophet of Allah to Musaylimah in an attempt to reform him.
-One of these two men was one of those who stood firm on Islam during the Fitnah of Musaylimah.[36]
+The Prophet of Allah salla Llahu ‘alayhi wa sallam tried to reform Musaylimah through a Muslim man from the Banu Hanifah.[35]
+When Musaylimah began having doubts regarding this matter, he sent two men from his people to Madinah to find out the news of this person from the Banu Hanifah who was sent by the Prophet of Allah to Musaylimah in an attempt to reform him.
+One of these two men stood firm on Islam during the Fitnah of Musaylimah.[36]

-In addition to those who we have mentioned, Wathimah[43] mentions the following people who remained firm on Islam from al Yamamah.
+In addition to those whom we mentioned, Wathimah[43] mentions the following people who remained firm on Islam from al Yamamah.

-He was a very old man, lived a long life.
-He served as a delegate to Nu’man ibn al Mundhir during the period of ignorance, he lived until Islam came and converted to Islam.
+He was a very old man who lived a long life.
+He served as a delegate to No’man ibn al Mundhir during the period of ignorance.
+He lived until Islam came, and converted to Islam.
 He warned his people against apostasy when Musaylimah claimed prophethood and composed a poem about it.

 مما مسيلمة الكذاب ينتحل |